 Scale in your swimming pool usually appears as a white crusty like deposit.
-This white deposit can cause the wall surfaces of your water attractions to become very rough.
-This is a swimming pool water problem that can reduce your circulation flow and cause calcification of your swimming pool filter media.
+This white deposit can cause the wall surfaces of your swimming pools to become very rough.
+This is a swimming pool water problem that can reduce your circulation flow and cause calcification of your pool filter media.

 Scale formation on the surfaces of your pool can cause injuries or bodily harm to your swimmers as well.
 Pool water problems like these are usually caused by poor water balance and a calcium hardness level that is too high.